Developer Guide

 The guest should exist in GuestBook.
 The format and content of the command should be valid.

-values of the guest to be edited should not be the same as other guests in GuestBook.
+The updated name and room values of the guest to be edited should not be the same as other guests in GuestBook.

 -